Heinzad/heinzad.github.io/_vitae/2012-built-environment-monitoring-ccc.md

 ---

-The Resource Management Act (RMA) requires council to monitor the performance of the City Plan.
-This had been performed up until the September 2010 earthquakes, from 2001 to 2009.
+**The Christchurch Vacant Land Register helped answer multi-million dollar questions**.

+Does the city have enough land for new building construction?
+Water and electricity networks will need to be strengthened and extended from the urban fringe.
+Planning for these capital works involves 50-year timeframes.

-My first task at Council in 2012 was to re-run the old processes, which largely turned out to be irredeemably broken as the source data had changed so much in the intervening years.
+My first task at Council in 2012 was to restart the built environment monitoring processes that had been interrupted by the Christchurch earthquakes.

+The challenge was that after a 3-year interruption by the Christchurch earthquakes, the old monitoring processes no longer worked.
+Old scripts no longer worked, and referred to data sources that no longer existed.
+There was no easy fix.

-I took responsibility for redeveloping the spatial analytics using data warehousing techniques to extract transform and load information from the source transactional databases through to a snowflake schema in a monitoring data mart.
-Reports are produced for the intranet and can be exported from a web browser to pdf, excel, etc.
+The actions I took were to use data warehousing techniques to extract transform and load spatial information from the source systems through to a data mart and monitoring reports published on the Council website.

-The annual indicators are now available from 2010 onwards.
-The vacant land register informs Orion’s capital planning.
+The result was that I resumed annual publication of the Vacant Land Register from 2010 onwards.
+The vacant land register informed Orion’s capital planning for new electricity substations.

-New quarterly reports were developed for the CCC_MBIE housing accord, the Central City Recovery Report, and Residential Greenfields report.
+Further quarterly reports were developed for the CCC-MBIE housing accord, the Central City Recovery Report, and Residential Greenfields report.
 They were amalgamated into one report to meet the requirements of the proposed National Policy Statement under the RMA.

-- Rewrote outdated MapInfo scripts using MS SQL Server Management Studio
-- Designed SQL Server database containing tables, indexed views (for backwards compatability with Mapinfo), diagrams, functions, triggers, stored procedures
-- Developed spatial reports in SQL Server Report Builder 3.0
+The Vacant Land Register informed analysis for the proposed Christchurch Replacement District Plan (2014) and Plan Change 14 (2024).

 Responsibilities: